michelfernandez/cove/site/content/english/_index.md

     alt_text:
   - title: Skribble works with government-approved technology from Swisscom
     inverse: true
-    text: An important component of the qualified electronic signatures (QES) are corresponding digital certificates.
+    text: An important component of qualified electronic signatures (QES) are digital certificates.
 Skribble obtains these from Swisscom, a government approved certification authority.
-Signatures created by Skribble are thus equivalent to hand-written signatures according to Swiss and EU law.
+This means that signatures created by Skribble are equivalent to hand-written signatures according to Swiss and EU law.
     images:
       mobile:
         filename: image5